virvw/mne-python/doc/manual/c_reference.rst

     it is recommended that the patch statistics are precomputed and the source space file containing the patch information is employed already when the forward solution is computed, see :ref:`setting_up_source_space` and :ref:`BABCHEJD`.
-    For technical details of the patch information, please consult :ref:`patch_stats`.
+    For technical details of the patch information, please consult :ref:`c_legacy_patch_stats`.
 This option is considered experimental at the moment.

 ``--inv <name>``